 Don’t drag anchors through the seagrass.

-Get a power pole, spud anchor or mushroom anchor to prevent seagrass destruction and excess grass clippings in the water.
+Get a power pole, spud anchor or mushroom anchor to prevent seagrass destruction and excess floating grass in the water.

 Be good stewards of the waterways, practice responsible anchoring, and protect the restoration efforts that everyone has worked so hard for and supported for the past 10 years.